The Char-Broil Tru Infrared portable grill2go gas grill is the full name of this nice portable propane gas grill that I use myself.

 (Back to Top)

-I have seasoned the grill like mentioned in the manual.
+I have seasoned the grill as mentioned in the manual.

 I just was out of the recommended canola oil so used olive oil instead, as I did with many other grills